All recipes are rigorously tested in our Nashville Test Kitchen to ensure they are easy, affordable, and delicious.

-Strawberry season is so fleeting and I’m always tempted to buy a ton of strawberries when they’re on sale at the height of the season.
+Strawberry season is so fleeting, and I’m always tempted to buy a ton of strawberries when they’re on sale at the height of the season.
 So I like to make a quick batch of this strawberry syrup to enjoy that fresh strawberry flavor a little longer.
-You can use it in all sorts of things from strawberry lemonade, to homemade ice cream (recipe coming soon), or just as a topper for your yogurt, ice cream, waffles, and pancakes.
-Bonus: if you cook it down a little longer it will thicken up even more and make a delicious homemade strawberry jam!
+You can use it in all sorts of things, from strawberry lemonade to homemade ice cream or just as a topper for your yogurt, ice cream, waffles, and pancakes.
+Unlike basic simple syrup, which is just sugar and water, this version layers in fresh fruit flavor that’s good enough to eat by the spoonful!

 Strawberry Syrup